thinkcompany/think_dev-standards/content/css/index.md

 Concatenate and minify style sheets in production code, and aim for the fewest number of style sheets per page.
 NOTE: Do not exceed 30 style sheets per page.
 Internet Explorer (any version) will stop importing style sheets after it reaches 30, and the browser will not report an error, making debugging difficult.

 Note also that Internet Explorer 9 and below are limited to 4095 selectors per style sheet.
-If you are hitting that limit, consider a tool such as Bless (blesscss.com) to split you selectors across multiple style sheets.
+If you are hitting that limit, consider a tool such as Bless (blesscss.com) to split selectors across multiple style sheets.

 ### Integrating CSS with JavaScript